pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 - ubi - life
 - blockchain -  ?

-## Liam
+## Liam and Nadia
 As the snow fell, Nadia gazed through the window, lost in thought.
-Liam, her partner of seven years, sat across from her, thinking how much she cared for her.
+Liam, her partner of seven years, sat across from her, wondering what she was thinking about.
 They'd been discussing their relationship, a conversation that had been circling for months.
 Liam, ever the explorer, had recently brought up polyamory, a concept that left Nadia feeling adrift.

 "Is this the future?" she choked out, the words catching in her throat.
 Images of sitcom portrayals and scandalous headlines filled her mind.
 "Are we supposed to be…evolved because we're open to this?"